 There are several different types of primers and sealers.
 You can purchase an acrylic one that has pigment in it.
 This product can be used on just about any wall surface.
 They are fantastic, especially if you intend to use a see-through wallcovering (many are!).
 Usually, they clean up with water.

 Clear acrylic sealers can also be purchased.
 They work great on existing wallpapers and vinyl wall coverings.
 However, if you use a see-through wallpaper, you may see the old wallpaper after your new paper dries.
 Be sure to ask if your new paper is semi-transparent.

 Oil-based quick & slow dry primer-sealers are also available.
 They work well.
 However, it is not advisable to use them over existing wallpapers and vinyls.
 The oils in the product may dissolve the inks in the previous wallcoverings.
 Also, some ingredients in these sealers are actually food for mildew.

 Marks on walls or wallpaper that were not removed during the cleaning process may cause a problem.
 The adhesive may dissolve the color in the stain and cause it to bleed through the new paper backing.

 Use a standard stain killing paint for this job.
 After it dries be sure to put the regular primer/sealer over it before you paper.
 These stain killers are not approved wallpaper primers.
 They just kill stains.

 If you really want to get the facts on wallpaper, removal techniques, the facts of primers, sealers, sizing, adhesives, and installation you need to obtain the following books.
 Quite possibly both are available at your local library.
-If not, you will have to contact the publisher or your local bookstore.
-They were both written by a second generation paperhanger.
+If not, you will have to contact the publisher of your local bookstore.
+They were both written by a second-generation paperhanger.
 They are invaluable.